Seller and Borrower Short Sale and Loss Mitigation Documents and Instructions

 Download each of the documents below and fill out as instructed.

-- Borrower Income, Expenses & Financial Information (in PDF format for you to fill out).
+- Short Sale Borrower Income, Expenses and Financial Information Form (in PDF format for you to fill out, sign and date).

 - Sample Borrower Short Sale Hardship Letter (in MS Word format so you can write your own Hardship Letter) – This is a sample for you to see how the Borrower hardship Letter looks.
 Please do not fill it out.
 Instead, please just email a brief explanation of your hardship information to us so we can edit it and insert it into this Hardship Letter template for you.